IvaylovIvanov2/EGTD-Interview-Task/README.md

 4. You must show an error state if fetching the users fails. (you can just display the error's message in a paragraph)

+Bonus Tasks

-5. You can use axios for the request for bonus points.
+1. You can use axios for the request for bonus points.

-6. You can complete the empty User interface and use it for bonus points.
+2. You can complete the empty User interface and use it for bonus points.

-7. The grid rows are currently rendering only 3 elements per row, leaving a lot of empty space between the User cards, you can set them to 5 elements per row for bonus points and better styling.
+3. The grid rows are currently rendering only 3 elements per row, leaving a lot of empty space between the User cards, you can set them to 5 elements per row for bonus points and better styling.